gemchain/smart-gem/README.md

 ./smartgem-qt
 ```

-4. Add RPC username and password
+4. Add RPC username and password.
 The SmartGem client might ask you to add a rpc username and password.
 ```
 cd
 cd .smartgem